header image

-Michelle Baldwin is a learner, an educator, a self-proclaimed “techie,” presenter, and an advocate for teaching and learning WITH students!
+My name is Michelle Baldwin, and I am a learner, an educator, a self-proclaimed “techie,” presenter, and an advocate for teaching and learning with students.

-This blog is meant to be a resource for YOU… for re-thinking the concept of “learning” in the 21st Century.
-If you have questions, please comment on any of the blog posts here, or email michellek107[at]gmail[dot]com.
+This blog is meant to be a place for my own reflection and resource for you, if you find it helpful.
+If you have feedback, please comment on any of the blog posts here, or email me: michellek107[at]gmail[dot]com.

 I was on the Edublogger birthday post and saw your comment, so thought I would visit your blog to tell you about a student blogging challenge that will be starting in March 2009.